samsung-cnct/kraken/README.md

 ## Prerequisites
 Docker must be installed on the machine where you run kraken and your user must have permissions to run it.

+**AWS Credentials:**
+If deploying to AWS, the AWS User profile you wish to deploy under must have a policy attached with full access granted to:
+* AmazonEC2FullAccess
+* IAMFullAccess
+* AmazonRoute53FullAccess

+The User must also have "Programmatic access enabled" which will create an access key ID and secret access key which is required for kraken default `config.yaml`.

 ## Installing/Fetching the Official Build
 You can install the official build on OS X via Brew by: